Once a process has been placed in a zone other than the global zone, neither the process nor any of its subsequent children can change zones.

 Zones allow the deployment of multiple applications on the same machine, even if those applications operate in different trust domains, require exclusive access to a global resource, or present difficulties with global configurations.
-For example, multiple applications running in different shared-IP zones on the same system can bind to the same network port by using the distinct IP addresses associated with each zone or by using the wildcard address.
 The applications are also prevented from monitoring or intercepting each other's network traffic, file system data, or process activity.

 Zones provide a virtualized environment that can hide details such as physical devices and the system's primary IP address and host name from applications.
 The same application environment can be maintained on different physical machines.
 The virtualized environment allows separate administration of each zone.
 Actions taken by a zone administrator in a non-global zone do not affect the rest of the system.

 A zone can provide isolation at almost any level of granularity.
 See Non-Global Zone Characteristics for more information.

 Zones do not change the environment in which applications execute except when necessary to achieve the goals of security and isolation.
 Zones do not present a new API or ABI to which applications must be ported.
 Instead, zones provide the standard Oracle Solaris interfaces and application environment, with some restrictions.
 The restrictions primarily affect applications that attempt to perform privileged operations.